Distance & Online Learning

 Those testing on campus do not need to make any special arrangements, and do not need an appointment.
 Students simply come to the Testing Center prior to whatever deadlines the instructor has provided.

 All students taking online courses are assessed a $50/course online technology fee.

 Already registered for online?
 Follow these Five steps to get started!

-Note: Oakton is unable to extend online course offerings to all students at this time because of variations in state-by-state authorizations of distance learning.
-Students living in Alabama, Maryland, or Utah who have registered for an online class will receive a refund where warranted.
+Note: Oakton is unable to extend online course offerings to some students at this time because of variations in state-by-state authorizations of distance learning.
+Students living in Utah who have registered for an online class will receive a refund where warranted.